jakubartur/nexa/doc/build-unix-rpm.md

 ```

-See the section "Disable-wallet mode" to build Bitcoin Unlimited without wallet.
+See the section "Disable-wallet mode" to build Nexa without wallet.

 Optional: